programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt1.md

 To run the lesson code on Kaggle you will need to:

 - Create an account on [Kaggle](https://www.kaggle.com) (you will need to provide a phone number), or log in to your existing account.
 - Go to [https://www.kaggle.com/code/davanstrien/progamming-historian-deep-learning-pt1](https://www.kaggle.com/code/davanstrien/progamming-historian-deep-learning-pt1).
-The data used in these lessons are provided alongside these notebooks.
+The data used in this two-part lesson is provided alongside these notebooks.
 - Click on the 'Edit' button to create a copy of the notebook.
 - Set the 'Accelerator option' to 'GPU'; you will find this option under 'settings'.